Don’t Be Fooled: How Scammers Use Zelle® in Imposter Scams

 • Don’t Share Info: Never give out personal or financial information unless you’ve initiated contact and are sure of who you’re speaking with.

-• Hang Up or Delete: If something feels off, end the conversation and contact the organization directly using a known, trusted number.
+• Hang Up or Delete: If something feels suspicious, end the conversation and contact the organization directly using a trusted phone number.

-• Report It: If you think you’ve encountered a scam, let us know right away.
-You should also report it to the Federal Trade Commission (FTC) at ReportFraud.ftc.gov.
+• Report It: If you believe you have encountered a scam, notify Provident right away.
+You can also report it to the Federal Trade Commission at ReportFraud.ftc.gov.

-• Monitor Your Accounts: Check your accounts regularly for any unauthorized activity.
-Set up alerts through online banking for added peace of mind.
+• Monitor Your Accounts: Check your accounts regularly for any unauthorized activity and set up alerts through online banking for added peace of mind.

 We’re Here to Help

-Financial fraud can be scary, but you’re not alone.
-At Provident, we’re committed to helping you recognize red flags and safeguard your hard-earned money.
-If you ever receive a suspicious message or call claiming to be from us, don’t hesitate to reach out.
+Financial fraud can be alarming, but you are not alone.
+At Provident, we are committed to helping you recognize warning signs and protect your hard-earned money.
+If you ever receive a suspicious message or call claiming to be from us, please reach out.
 Your security is our top priority.

 Recent Security Articles